Exceptional circumstances

 Disruption to learning that has occurred before the exam is not considered a valid exceptional circumstance.

-The service will open on 28 April 2025 and the closing date is 10 working days after the exam for which the request is being made.
+The service is available from 22 April 2026 and the closing date is 10 working days after the exam for which the request is being made.
 EECCS is a pre-certification service.
-SQA is unable to accept requests after results are issued.
-There is no charge for this service.
+We're unable to accept requests after results are issued.

 Eligibility